164 years ago, this Bangor priest was tarred, feathered and ridden on a rail

 In 1859, Bapst was sent to Boston, where in 1863 he was named the first President of Boston College during its inaugural school year, a position he held for six years.
 He later became Superior for Jesuits in Canada and New York, before dying at the age of 71 in 1887.

-Bapst’s legend lived on well past his death — from the church he helped build, to the high school that bears his name, to the library at Boston College that also bears his name, to the legacy of Irish Americans and other immigrants in Eastern Maine.
+Bapst’s legend lived on well past his death — from the church he helped build, to the high school that bears his name, to the library at Boston College that also bears his name, to the legacy of Irish Americans and other immigrants in eastern Maine.

 Follow the Bangor Daily News on Facebook for the latest Maine news.